jodaiber/Annotated-WikiExtractor/README.md

 ## Usage

+The extractor can be run from the Terminal or on a Hadoop MapReduce cluster.

+### Bash

 As this is only an extention of the orgininal WikiExtractor, the usage is more or less the same.

 	$ python annotated_wikiextractor.py --help